-The Sacred City of Varanasi, India
+Top Tips for Visiting The Sacred Hindu City of Varanasi in India

 About Varanasi (also known as Banares, Banaras and Kashi)

 According to legend, Varanasi was founded by the god Shiva, a Hindu god.
 Archaeological evidence suggest that the earliest settlement in Varanasi began in the 11th or 12th century BC.
-However, old texts belonging to the Vedic peoples thought to have been written around the same time reference the city of Varanasi and suggest that the area was inhabited by tribes even before the this time.
+However, old texts belonging to the Vedic peoples thought to have been written around the same time reference the city and suggest that the area was inhabited by tribes even before the this time.

 One of the most important aspects of the culture of Varanasi is the river that runs through it, the river Ganges (Ganga).
 It is the river that draws in thousands of Hindu's from all over India, and in fact the entire world, each and every year.
 Hindu's believe that bathing in the water of the Ganges cleanses their souls of their sins and that having the river take their ashes or their dead bodies allows their soul to be freed from the cycle of passing into the new life of another body.
-The Ganga represents an eternal peace for the soul.
+The river represents an eternal peace for the soul.
 The name of the river is the name of the goddess that is worshipped in Hindu culture, Ganga.

 And then there's the extreme other side of Varanasi, the more tangible, physical side.
 Fumes from the burning of human flesh drift over the city from the crematoria down by the river.
 Everywhere you look you will see excrement from cows, dogs and people.
 You will see people starving in the street desperate for something to eat before they literally collapse and die.
 The river itself is disgusting and filthy.
 It's hard to imagine how people can actually bathe in there, but they do.
 Many of the hotels, restaurants and guesthouses wash their sheets and tablecloths in the river.
 You can see women doing this early in the morning, scrubbing the cloth and beating them against rocks before placing them out to dry in the sun as it begins to warm up.